 The abuse allegations against the former archbishop of Washington and the Pennsylvania grand jury report landed on a nation already upended by #MeToo revelations about the ubiquity of sexual violence.
 The Catholic Church was plunged into unprecedented legal jeopardy.

 Fourteen state attorneys general soon announced that they would investigate their states’ dioceses, while the Department of Justice subpoenaed Pennsylvania dioceses for their records of abuse.
 (Among other things, the feds were reportedly looking for violations of the Racketeering Influenced and Corrupt Organizations statute, or RICO, which is typically used to go after organized crime syndicates.)
 The Illinois attorney general soon found that Catholic dioceses in the state kept secret the names of more than 500 clergy members accused of sexual abuse.
-The West Virginia attorney general sued the state’s only Roman Catholic diocese on Tuesday.
+The West Virginia attorney general sued the state’s only Roman Catholic diocese last Tuesday.

 In late February, Pope Francis held a meeting of bishops from around the world to discuss ways to address the crisis.
 While he did promise to “combat this evil that strikes at the very heart of our mission,” Francis did not say that abusive priests would be automatically expelled, as many advocates had hoped.